joel-s/joel-qs/README.md

 ## Architecture

 The server uses Python and Django, with django-rest-framework for the REST API.
 The client uses React, React Router, and (React) Bootstrap.
 The code in ES6/JSX.
-The build process Babel and Webpack to transpile the source code into a single "bundle.js" suitable for running on older browsers such as IE. To start the development with npm, type `npm start`.
+The build process uses Babel and Webpack to transpile the source code into a single "bundle.js" suitable for running on older browsers such as IE. (The build process was set up by create-react-app, which was used to bootstrap this web application.)
+To start the development server with `npm`, type `npm start`.
 When working with the development server, just save changes to any of the JavaScript files and the server will restart the application with the changes.

 In terms of architecture, I considered three main options: